 Choosing to engage in an addiction treatment program means that you will be in a safe and supportive environment, with staff that is there to support you.
 Someone will be available to speak with you when you are struggling and get through those tough times.
 There is no better place to be during the first few weeks of your recovery than an inpatient rehab program such as Findlay Recovery Center.

-If you, or someone you know, is struggling with an addiction and a mental health concern, call the Findlay Recovery Center at (855) 605-2135.
+If you, or someone you know, are struggling with an addiction and a mental health concern, call the Findlay Recovery Center at (855) 605-2135.
 We have our staff available to answer any questions you may have about our program and treatment options.,